pursuit-curriculum/unit-front-end-web-development/intro-to-forms/readme.md

 ![Form with checkbox.](./images/checkbox.png)

 To create a checkbox, you can change the `input` element's `type` to `checkbox`.
 Just like with radio buttons, checkboxes can be checked by default.
-If you use multiple checkboxes, you will also need to ensure all of them have the same name.
+If you use multiple checkboxes, you must also ensure they have the same name.

 ```html
 <label>